MaksVasilev/fit2gpx/README.md

 # Features after 0.1.0 release

+- 0.1.4 - options and short options chenged!
+See help
+- new (0.1.4) -  merge all output in one file with --merge
 - new (0.1.4) - fix Bryton Rider data (holes and null values), tested on 310 model
 - new (0.1.4) - [internal] interface fix() to repair bad data
 - new (0.1.3) - Garmin Running Dinamics added in CSV output